Champions League group stage: Messi's PSG face Man City

 The blockbuster clashes

-Having been so closely linked with a move to City prior to choosing PSG, now Messi will lead his new employers against the Premier League champions in Group A.
+Having been so closely linked with a move to City prior to choosing PSG, now Messi will lead his new employers against the Premier League champions in Group A, with RB Leipzig and Club Brugge also drawn alongside the two giants.

 The Argentine will also enjoy a reunion with former Barcelona coach Pep Guardiola, while he might even face off against Cristiano Ronaldo should he join City from Juventus.

-For now, though, the Portuguese ace will be Chelsea's problem, as the reigning champions were drawn against Juve in Group H.
+For now, though, the Portuguese ace will be Chelsea's problem, as the reigning champions were drawn against Juve, Zenit and Malmo in Group H.

 The draw so far